abelardopardo/ontask_b/docs_src/Install/index.rst

 Once OnTask is executing normally, you may configure a web server (nginx, apache or similar) to make it available to a community of users.
-The instructions to make such deployment are beyond the scope of this manual but they are available for users to consult.
+The instructions to make such deployment are beyond the scope of this manual but are available through the corresponding manual pages of these applications.

 .. _authentication: